SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/configure.md

 ## Expose NetServer to internet

 To connect Pocket CRM to NetServer's web services, NetServer needs to be accessible from the internet.
-If you have a [setup with remote NetServer on an internal network and SuperOffice Web in DMZ][5], that means only eb server part is available on the internet.
+If you have a [setup with remote NetServer on an internal network and SuperOffice Web in DMZ][5], that means only web server part is available on the internet.

 A solution is to use [Reverse proxy][7] to make also NetServer available on the internet.